 When programming robotic arms, the robot operators use software commands or instructions that allow the robot arm to perform certain tasks.
 Thus, robot Programming is a structure well organised that includes the use of pushbuttons to indicate the robot when to start or when to stop the operation.
 However, by programming robotic arms, the operator needs to consider each of these elements.
 Please bear in mind, the robotic software varies according to the robot manufacturer.

 At this stage, the operators need to consider the safety cell components.
 Mainly, the robot is a set of robust mechanical devices capable to cause serious injures to the operator.

-One of the most critical features of the robot cell design and its programming is safety.
+One of the most critical features of the robotic cell design and its programming is safety.
 Cell design is a layout or planning to have a fully functioning integration process.
-An industrial robot work cell is a workstation which consists of at least one robot and its controller along with the safety measures.
+Therefore, an industrial robot work cell is a workstation that consists of at least one robot and its controller along with safety measures.

 Whenever it comes to the use of sophisticated and complicated technology like robot systems, safety comes first.
 It is estimated that between 20 and 50% of the cost of a robot installation is attributable to safety-related issues.
 Hence, a cell design is an essential factor that contributes to the safety of the integration system.